 I admit that I had been reluctant to get into the world of fermented meats.
 After all, animals are more complex, what with their locomotion, protein-based muscles and specialized organs.
 Not like those simple cellulose and carbohydrate plants.
 And more complexity means more creatures in Nature which like to

 feed on recycle other expired creatures.
-And some of those creatures are decidedly NOT good for we living animals.
+And some of those creatures (i.e. putrefying and pathogenic organisms) can make us sick.